Cutis marmorata telangiectatica congenita

 What are the clinical features of CMTC?

 Cutis marmorata telangiectatica congenita is present at birth.
-It is characterised by fixed patches of mottled skin with a marbled or reticulate blue to pale purple patches (livedo reticularis).
-Unlike cutis marmorata, the marks do not disappear in a warm environment.
+It is characterised by fixed patches of mottled skin with a net-like or reticulate blue to pale purple patches (livedo reticularis).
+Unlike physiological cutis marmorata, the marks do not fade with warming.

-There are a several congenital abnormalities associated with cutis marmorata telangiectatica congenita.
+Two congenital abnormalities are associated with cutis marmorata telangiectatica congenita: Adams–Oliver syndrome and phakomatosis pigmentovascularis.

 How is the diagnosis of CMTC made?